Catherine Jacob (actress): 1988–1997: César and success

-1998–2011: television and festival
+1998–2011: Television and festivals

-In 1998, she is cast in Let There Be Light by Arthur Joffé, an ensemble comedy.
+In 1998, she was cast in Let There Be Light by Arthur Joffé, an ensemble comedy.
 She was in three TV movies: Théo et Marie with Véronique Jannot, Qui mange qui ? with Julien Guiomar and Maintenant et pour toujours with Marisa Berenson, Marlène Jobert and Agathe de La Boulaye.
-She also appeared in one episode of Chercheur d'héritiers with Bernadette Lafont.
+She also appeared in an episode of Chercheur d'héritiers with Bernadette Lafont.

-In 1999, she play in the TV movie Fleurs de sel with François Berléand and Frédéric Pierrot.
+In 1999, she played in the TV movie Fleurs de sel with François Berléand and Frédéric Pierrot.
 She appeared in one episode of the TV series Marc Eliot, directed by Josée Dayan.
-She came back to theater after 3 years, with The Miser by Molière, directed by Jérôme Savary at the Théâtre des Célestins.
-She was invited to present an award at the 13th Molière Award.
+She came back to the theater after 3 years, with The Miser by Molière, directed by Jérôme Savary at the Théâtre des Célestins.
+She was invited to present an award at the 13th Molière Awards.

-In 2000, she started a tour in France with The Miser by Molière.
+In 2000, she toured France with The Miser by Molière.
 She starred in Le coeur à l'ouvrage, with Mathilde Seigner and Amira Casar.
 She had the leading role in two TV movies: La Double Vie de Jeanne with Micheline Presle and Christine Citti, and Les faux-fuyants, with Arielle Dombasle and Nicolas Vaude.

 In 2001, she had the leading role in the movie J'ai faim !!!, directed by Florence Quentin, with Michèle Laroque.
-The movie was shown during the Yokohama French Film Festival, in Japan.
+The movie was shown during the Yokohama French Film Festival in Japan.
 She starred in the movie God Is Great and I'm Not with Audrey Tautou, Édouard Baer, Julie Depardieu, Philippe Laudenbach and Thierry Neuvic.
 It was screened at the Seattle International Film Festival.
-She was also in the short, La concierge est dans l'ascenseur, with Michel Vuillermoz, Omar Sy and Fred Testot.
+She was also in the short La concierge est dans l'ascenseur, with Michel Vuillermoz, Omar Sy and Fred Testot.

-In 2002, she star in the TV movies La torpille, with Pierre Cassignard and the sequel of Qui mange qui ?, called Qui mange quoi ?, directed by Jean-Paul Lilienfeld.
-Jacob also gave her voice to the animated TV miniseries Corto Maltese, with Richard Berry, Patrick Bouchitey and Marie Trintignant.
+In 2002, she starred in the TV movies La torpille, with Pierre Cassignard and the sequel of Qui mange qui ?, called Qui mange quoi ?, directed by Jean-Paul Lilienfeld.
+Jacob also lent her voice to the animated TV miniseries Corto Maltese, with Richard Berry, Patrick Bouchitey and Marie Trintignant.